CaseIRL/fivem_vehicle_image_creator/README.md

 4. Use the command `/capture_vehicles` to screenshot and spawn all vehicles in table.
 Use `/capture_vehicles compacts` to capture a specific category.

 - Using the command will spawn vehicles one by one at the location of your choosing, create the cam, screenshot and save details to a json file.
-- Once you have caputures all the vehicles you want images for download the `image_urls.json` from your server and proceed with the steps under **Download Images**
+- Once you have captured all the vehicles you want images for, download the `image_urls.json` from your server and proceed with the steps under **Download Images**

 ### Download Images